OUP/eac-core-golden-AMI/readme.md

 # Repository Structure
 This pipeline is currently setup in a way where each environment that it is deployted in has it's own branch.
-If you are making changes to a specific environment or are loking for documentation/procedures for them please switch to the retrospective environment branch.
+If you are making changes to a specific environment or are looking for documentation/procedures for them please switch to the retrospective environment branch.
 General documentation can be found here in the master.

 # Overview
 This repository contains the files & templates that will create a GoldenAMI creation CodePipeline created for OUP EAC, this is part of a two-pipeline deployment process.
 This pipeline will take a standard Amazon Linux 2 AMI, install software, perform security updates and run an Amazon Inspector Security assessment before finally publishing the AMI ID to AWS SSM Parameter Store.